 To remedy the plight of individual directors and officers, we suggest three possible legal reforms.
 The first seeks to amplify the voice of individual corporate officers in settlement negotiations by giving them a right to a hearing prior to the finalization of a settlement.
 The second is to give directors and officers implicated in settlements the right to bring an action for a declaratory judgment that could clear their name and preempt derivative actions against them.
 The third solution is to recognize a horizontal fiduciary duty between directors and officers, thereby allowing innocent directors and officers the right to sue their guilty colleagues for breaching such duty.

 Eckstein, Asaf and Parchomovsky, Gideon, "The Reverse Agency Problem in the Age of Compliance" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2103.

 Agency Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Criminal Procedure Commons, Law and Economics Commons, Litigation Commons, Policy Design, Analysis, and Evaluation Commons